ariel-morrison/hand_sensor_test/README.md

 **User-defined inputs:**
 1. Working directory: $working_dir  --  e.g., "/Users/amorrison/Projects/hand_sensor_test/empaticadata" (put it in quotes) - this is where all downloaded zip archives are stored and where all output will be saved
-2. Spreadsheet with component timing, including file extension: $timing_xcel -- e.g., study_timing.xlsx, study_timing.xls
+2. Spreadsheet with component timing, including file extension: $timing_xcel -- e.g., study_timing.xlsx, study_timing.xls (no quotes, needs the file extension)
-3. Sheet name in $timing_xcel: $sheetname -- e.g., sheetname
+3. Sheet name in $timing_xcel: $sheetname -- e.g., exp_session (no quotes)
 4. Sampling frequency per second: $Fs  --  e.g., 4 (4 default for E4 sensors, integer, units = samples per second)
 5. Time interval of recording: $delta  --  e.g., 0.25 (0.25 default for E4 sensors, float, units = samples recorded every 0.25 seconds)
 6. Length of baseline in minutes: $min_baseline  --  e.g., 3 (integer in minutes)